Norwood, Kansas

 Norwood is a ghost town in north Franklin County, Kansas, United States.
 It is located approximately 1.25 mi east of U.S. Route 59 on Stafford Road, and 2 mi south of the Franklin-Douglas county line.

 History

 The town was named after Henry Ward Beecher's novel Norwood: or, Village Life in New England.
 A post office was established at Norwood in 1868 which closed and reopened a few times until it closed permanently in 1914.

-Today, the city is considered a ghost town, serving only as a stop on the recreational Midland Railway.
+Today, the city is considered a ghost town, having served only as a stop on the recreational Midland Railway before it was replaced by the Ottawa Northern Railroad.
 The town now consists of one house, one train depot, and public restroom facilities.